 * They were granted political asylum in Newtown and he became the first player to be signed by the Baggies' then-Centre of Excellence from inner-city kids football team Phoenix United.

-Before the 2013/14 season the 20-year-old had managed just a single Capital One Cup substitute appearance for the Baggies, coupled with loan spells at Northampton, Brentford and Peterborough.
+* Before the 2013/14 season, Berahino had managed just a single Capital One Cup substitute appearance for the club, having spent time on loan with Northampton Town, Brentford and Peterborough United.

-But the Academy graduate regained his fitness and was thrust into the spotlight when he bagged a first-half hat-trick on his full Albion debut to secure a 3-0 League Cup success at home to Newport at the start of last term.
+* But the Academy graduate began to turn heads when he scored a first-half hat-trick on his full Albion debut to secure a 3-0 League Cup success at home to Newport at the start of 2013/14.

-He subsequently became an integral part of Albion’s first-team squad – bagging a total of nine goals in 35 outings to finish as leading scorer and also collect the club’s Young Player of the Season award.
+* He subsequently became an integral part of Albion’s first-team squad – scoring nine goals in 35 outings to finish as leading scorer and also collecting the club’s Young Player of the Season award.